 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare ✓ Experimental or investigational medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
 May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 Private room in a hospital.
 Covered only when medically necessary.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Full-time nursing care in your home. $\checkmark$ Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household. $\checkmark$
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Full-time nursing care in your home. \checkmark Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Fees charged for care by your immediate relatives or members of your household. \checkmark

-Services not covered by Medicare Not covered under Covered only under specific conditions any condition conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body part.
+Services not covered by Medicare Not covered under Covered only under specific any condition conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body part.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Routine dental care, such as cleanings, fillings, periodontal care or dentures.
-Preventive dental care is limited to Oral Exams, up to two (2) visits every year; Routine Cleanings, up to two (2) visits every year; Dental X- rays, one (1) visit per year.
+Supplemental dental services cover any combination of the following each year, up to the annual \$500 combined preventive and comprehensive supplemental benefit limit: Oral Exams, up to two (2) visits every year; Routine Cleanings, up to two (2) visits every year; Dental X-rays, one (1) visit per year.
 Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Comprehensive Dental services cover any combination of the following each year, up to the annual \$500 benefit limit: Simple Fillings, Simple Extractions, Dentures.
+Supplemental dental services cover any combination of the following each year, up to the annual \$500 combined preventive and comprehensive supplemental benefit limit: Simple Fillings, Simple Extractions, Dentures.
 Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 The routine trimming of nails supplemental benefit covers simple toenail trimming up to 4 times per calendar year.
-Home-delivered meals $\checkmark$